PompeyLiang/Procedural-Modeling/README.md

-# GrasshopperScripts
+# Work Scripts
-This repository stores all .gh case files I shared on all my social media.
+This repository stores all .gh case files and .hip file I shared on all my social media.
 Feel free to download them.